magento/devdocs/src/upgrade-compatibility-tool/install.md

 The following use case describes the typical process for an Adobe Commerce partner to upgrade a client's instance:

-1. A partner's Software Engineer downloads the Upgrade Compatibility Tool package from the [Magento repository](https://repo.magento.com/) and executes it during the beta phase of the newest Adobe Commerce release.
+1. A partner's Software Engineer downloads the Upgrade Compatibility Tool package from the [Adobe Commerce repository](https://repo.magento.com/) and executes it during the beta phase of the newest Adobe Commerce release.
 See the [Download the Upgrade Compatibility Tool]({{site.baseurl}}/upgrade-compatibility-tool/install.html#download-the-upgrade-compatibility-tool) topic for more information.
 1. The Software Engineer sees that there are several customized areas broken in the inventory and catalog modules and they also get a complexity score of X. See the [Developer]({{site.baseurl}}/upgrade-compatibility-tool/developer.html) guide for more information on the complexity score.
 1. With this information, the Software Engineer is able to understand the complexity of the upgrade and is able to relay this information back to the partner's Account Manager.
 1. The Account Manager creates a timeline and cost for the Adobe Commerce upgrade, which allows them to get their manager's approval.